horizon-research/hvs_vr_encoding/color_optimizer_demo/Readme.md

 ## Overview

 &nbsp; &nbsp; This project demonstrates color optimizer in the ASPLOS-2024 Paper [Exploiting Human Color Discrimination for Memory and Energy-Efficient Image Encoding in Virtual Reality](https://horizon-lab.org/pubs/asplos24-vr.pdf) on a FPGA board.
 This optimizer uses the limits of human color perception to reduce image color size.
 By subtly adjusting pixel colors within a humanly imperceptible range which depends on eccentricity, it brings colors of pixels closer, enhancing the efficiency of the following Base Delta compression algorithm.
+Finally, this foveated compression can make the system more memory and energy-efficient

 ## Examples of the foveated compression
 ### board output: